kushalsamant/coherence/index.md

     <article class="grid-item">
         <h2>This Website</h2>

-        <p>No tracking, no analytics, no unnecessary scripts.
-Just content.
-It's fast, respects your bandwidth, and doesn't collect your data.
-Built this way because it aligns with how I think about design—stripping away what's not needed.</p>
+        <p>Privacy-focused analytics to improve the site.
+No invasive tracking, no data sold.
+Built lean because it aligns with how I think about design—stripping away what's not needed.</p>

         <h1>Kushal Samant</h1>